gafurmp/AGMP-Twitter-Bot/README.md

 # AbdulsTwitterBot
 Twython based twitter bot.
-Currently implements direct message reply to mentions and random tweet per day at a specified time!
+Currently implements auto reply to all  direct message to your twitter handle and auto-favorites of all your mentions and random tweet per day at a specified time!

 # Configuration:
 Here is the configuration details of my twitter bot.